ExoticCandyC/arch_fluxbox/README.md

 To do
 =====
+Customize GRUB and LightDM.

+add prompt to ask for username

 Add poweroff to gnome-pie for shutdown. that command works without any problems.

 Add aria2 support for pacman so it downloads faster: https://wiki.archlinux.org/title/Pacman/Tips_and_tricks#aria2